reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   Here is a symbolic footnote reference [*]_.
   .. [*] This is the footnote.

+An example of the usage of footnotes in reStructured text can be seen in the `METplus docs/index.rst file <https://raw.githubusercontent.com/dtcenter/METplus/develop/docs/index.rst>`_ and displayed in ReadTheDocs `here <https://metplus.readthedocs.io/en/develop/index.html>`_.

 See
 `Sphinx footnotes <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#footnotes>`_.
 for more information.